Walnut Creek Historical Society and Museum

 Our main museum site occupies the former masonic lodge building in downtown Walnut on Antique City Drive, built in 1911.
 We have three floors of artifacts and displays encompassing several collections which include: military, farming, athletics, inventors, early families, and schools.
 The 2nd floor was the original temple, and still includes the temple lighting system and altar.

 Our second site is a country school relocated to town, and is representative of early 20th century one-room schools.
-That site is located one block east of downtown on Highland St.
+That site is located one half-block east of downtown on Highland St.

 Our museum is run entirely by volunteers from our Historical Society, and is open on weekends from Memorial Day to Labor Day, or by appointment.